English contract law: Damages and injunctions

 In addition to damages for not getting the thing promised itself, a contract breaker must compensate for the costly consequences of the breach that one would reasonably expect to exist.
 There must be a causal connection between the breach and the consequence complained of.
 In Saamco v York Montague Ltd it was held a bank could not recover damages from property valuer for all of the difference in what the properties it bought after getting the valuations were assured to be and actual property values, because a large part of the difference resulted from generally depressed market prices following "Black Wednesday" in 1992.
 In a business deal, calculation will typically be based on the forgone profits that one could reasonably have expected to make.
 This could also include the "loss of a chance" to profit, so in Chaplin v Hicks an entrant in a beauty contest wrongfully excluded from the final round was awarded 25% of the final prize money to reflect her 1 in 4 chance of having won.
 One limit lies at consequential losses that are too "remote", or are not a natural result of the breach, and are not in the parties' contemplation.
 In Hadley v Baxendale a miller tried to recover damages from Baxendale's delivery company for the lost profits from his mill grinding to a halt, after they were late delivering a crankshaft back from being fixed.
 But Alderson B held that because millers would usually be expected to keep spare crank shafts, and because he had not informed Baxendale of the importance of the timely delivery, an award for profits could not be compensated.
 More recently in The Achilleas the majority of the House of Lords preferred to express the remoteness rule as one of construing the contract to reflect the parties' "background of market expectations".
 Transfield Shipping returned The Achilleas late to its owner, Mercator, which led Mercator to lose a lucrative contract with Cargill that would make over $1.3 million, an occurrence that was plainly a natural consequence of the breach and easily foreseeable.
 Yet because the standard practice and expectation in the shipping industry was that if a ship were returned late only the ordinary sum for hire would be due, this was the limit on recovery.
 It is also possible to lose one's entitlement to damages if steps are not taken to mitigate further losses, that any prudent person would, rather than sitting back and letting losses run up.
 But the burden of proof of a failure to mitigate is on a contract breaker, to whom the courts are unlikely to be sympathetic.
 A contract breaker could may also, if a concurrent liability arises in tort, argue a claimant's damages should be reduced to reflect their contributory fault, and the courts can reduce an award to achieve a just and equitable result.
 Sometimes potential profits will be too uncertain, or a general fall in market prices means that even claiming damages for the thing itself would leave one in a negative position, and so the courts allow a claimant to choose whether to sue, not for a failure in expectations, but to cover her expenses in preparing for the contract, or the "reliance interest".
 In Anglia Television Ltd v Reed a TV channel successfully sued Robert Reed for not turning up for shooting a film.
 It was unclear whether the film would make any profits at all, and so Anglia TV got compensated for its wasted expenses in preparing the set.
 The level of damages is generally assessed at the date of the breach, but this is variable if the court thinks another time would be fairer.
+The claimant has an unfettered right to choose whether to claim for loss of bargain damages (expectation damages) or for wasted expenditure (reliance damages), unless the claimant seeks to recover the wasted expenditure in an attempt to escape the consequences of a bad bargain.